shubhxm01/Discord-token-joiner/README.md

 * Discord - Not Sharing on github, can be found in the discord
 * Telegram - @lilclip
 * Server - https://discord.gg/wrNbhMeQeW
-* If you come across any problems, just create an issue with the problem and I'll try to get it fixed ASAP
+* If you come across any problems, just create an issue with a screenshot and I'll try to get it fixed ASAP
 # Todo
 * Server Spammer
 * Server Leaver